 Both MacBook models have an oversized trackpad that works with a huge range of MacOS gestures.
-While the trackpad feels “clicky,” it doesn’t physically move when you press down — it simply uses haptic feedback to simulate that “clicky” movement.
-It really is superb, as we called it “the best, and largest, you can find on a laptop,” comfortably beating its Windows rivals.
+While the trackpad feels clicky, it doesn’t physically move when pressed — it simply uses haptic feedback to simulate that clicky movement.
+It’s superb and easily the best and largest currently available on a laptop, beating its Windows rivals.

 There’s also the Touch Bar to consider.
 It replaces the function keys with an OLED strip that presents interactive shortcuts to various common tasks.
 These shortcuts change depending on the app.
 Mac owners can even customize the Touch Bar to add or remove buttons as needed.

 Finally, MacOS is a mature system supporting plenty of heavy-duty apps, like Adobe Premiere.
 It’s built for a computer, so users can install traditional desktop software.
 The default input is through a keyboard and mouse (or tracked on laptops).

-The iPad Pro runs iPadOS, which Apple recently spun from iOS.
-It’s far less established than MacOS and, while a very good OS in its own right, doesn’t have the same range of powerful apps that you’ll find on a Mac.
-It’s built for mobile, meaning it relies on touch-based input and doesn’t support traditional desktop software.
+Meanwhile, the iPad Pro runs iPadOS, which Apple spun from iOS.
+It’s far less established than MacOS and, while a very good operating system in its own right, doesn’t support desktop software.
+It’s built for mobile, meaning it relies on touch-based input and only offers apps through the App Store.
 It does, however, now support trackpad gestures, which bring it a little closer to MacOS.